open-telemetry/opentelemetry-java/RELEASING.md

 Before any push to the upstream repository you need to create a [personal access token](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).

+Note: The scripts referenced in here may or may not work as-is, depending on your operating system and command-line shell of choice.
+In all cases, a description of what needs to be done is also provided, for clarity.

-1. Create the release branch and push it to GitHub:
+1. Create the new version series (eg. `v0.10.x`) branch and push it to GitHub:

     ```bash
     $ MAJOR=0 MINOR=3 PATCH=0 # Set appropriately for new release